Brexit update - UK’s offer on status of EU nationals

 The Home Office has published its "policy" document on the status of EU nationals.
 These will have to apply for "settled status" in the UK, and will be issued with a special ID card.
 This settled status appears to be very similar to the permanent leave to remain that non-EU nationals have had conferred on them in the past.

 EU nationals who've been in the UK for five years will be eligible.
 They will have a grace period of two years after the date the UK formally leaves the EU to gain that status.

 Those who arrived in the UK before the "cut-off date" (which will almost certainly not be earlier than 29 March 2017) will get automatic temporary residence up to the point when they've been here five years and can apply for settled status.

-The Home Office document promises the procedure to get permanent residency under the settled status scheme will be "straightforward" - possibly in response to the European Parliament's comments on the "bureaucractic wall currently facing EU nationals trying to prove their status.
-It seems those who've applied for Permanent Residency may have to apply all over again via this new "straightforward" procedure.
+The Home Office document promises the procedure to get permanent residence under the settled status scheme will be "straightforward" - possibly in response to the European Parliament's comments on the "bureaucractic wall currently facing EU nationals trying to prove their status.
+It seems those who've applied for Permanent Residence may have to apply all over again via this new "straightforward" procedure.

 It is promised that HMRC and Department of Work and Pensions data can be got at easily on behalf of those applying for settled status, so applicants won't have to go through the hassle and expense of finding all those documents they never thought they'd have to keep.